Web-and-Game-Development/Game-/README.md

-# Game- Development
+A different game from others :- _**BUBBLE BALL**_

+**Game-Devs** presents you the newest game in the series _**BUBBLE BALL**_ lets you play the game of your life which you will remember for whole of your life.
+The game has three levels: **Easy, Medium and Hard** which are the same thing as their name suggests.

+The **Game-Devs** team hopes that you enjoy our little creation and review the game to help us make it better.

-There are four members in this team of making a game
+People are part of this amazing **Game-Devs** team are:

-1. Mohit Pati 12012003
+1. Mohit Pati
-2. Rahul Shrimali 12012008
+2. Rahul Shrimali
-3. Harsh Malik 12012014
+3. Harsh Malik
-4. Ritesh Gupta 12012083
+4. Ritesh Gupta

-The main file is index.html i.e. the whole game will start with this page just open it.